spatUV/SART3Dmaster/README.md

 How do I give it a quick try?
 ---------------------------------

-To start playing with SART3D, just be sure to have an available ASIO driver in your system.
+To start playing with SART3D, just be sure to have an available ASIO driver in your system (PC) or Core Audio (Mac).

-*Step 1:* First, go to Matlab’s Preferences and set DSP System Toolbox Audio API to ASIO.
+*Step 1:* First, go to Matlab’s Preferences and set DSP System Toolbox Audio API to ASIO (or Core Audio).

 ![Image](doc/img/ASIO.png)